 This is why so many give up on trying to press huge weights.
 The progression is too slow, compared with other big lifts.

 Good.
 I have one for you.
-It’s called Press Pasodoble and built on my belief that the overhead press is the most honest test of upper body strength, as well as my own training journey towards a PR that exceeds what once was my big bench press goal.
+It’s called Press Pasodoble and it’s built on my belief that the overhead press is the most honest test of upper body strength, as well as my own training journey towards a PR that exceeds what once was my big bench press goal.

 Press Pasodoble is available in our workout app StrengthLog, which you can download here: